-She is you.
-She is me.
-She is all of us.
-She is the one who’s walked the twists and turns of life; she’s the one who remembers and awakens; she’s the one who deeply feels and hears the whisper of primordial wisdom at the edge of hearing; she’s the one who trusts in her deep knowing and intuition.
+She is you, she is me, she is all of us.
+She is the seasons and cycles that our bodies and life are.
+She is the cool winds and intuitive knowing in winter, and she is the young maiden in spring.
+She is the one who’s walked the twists and turns of life; she is life itself moving through our body.
+She’s the one who awakens us into the remembering.
+She’s the one who deeply feels and hears the whisper of primordial wisdom at the edge of our hearing.
+She’s the one who trusts in her deep knowing and intuition.
 She is the one who entered the gateway through the wise blood, and now stands between the worlds, unveiling the beauty beyond the veils and within ourselves.
-She’s the fairy godmother and will never leave us; she is the voice of intuition within us; she is the fire and the wisdom of our body; she will light our way through the dark woods with fireflies to guide us.
-She is the beginning of a woman in her truest essence and most beautiful self, standing strongly in the core of who she truly is.
+She’s the energy of fairy godmother in the quiet corner of our psyche, and will never leave us.
+She is the voice of intuition within us, she is the fire and the wisdom of our body, she’s the one who lights our way through the dark woods with fireflies to guide us.
+She is, essentially, the cycle of womanhood, the one who guides us towards our truest essence and most beautiful self.

-The artwork is of the beautiful work of Carolyn Hillyer; paintings that span thirty years that have anchored her on her own journeys, and circles and gatherings that she created and shared with other women.
-She then created the Weavers’ Oracle which forms a wild alchemy of the images, words and mythical stories of the archetypal women mysteries, of all the untamed lands and hills where she grew and developed her work, of all the wisdom inherent in the women’s journeys as it crossed the intuitive landscapes and followed the sacred threads of the grandmothers, mothers and daughters that weave magic out of life.
+The beautiful artwork is by Carolyn Hillyer.
+For a period spanning over thirty years, she created paintings across her own journeys, and inspired from the circles and gatherings that she made and shared with other women along the way.
+She then put them all together to create the Weavers’ Oracle which forms a wild alchemy of the images, words and mythical stories of the archetypal women mysteries, of all the untamed lands and hills where she grew and developed her work, of all the wisdom inherent in the women’s journeys as it crossed the intuitive landscapes and followed the sacred threads of the grandmothers, mothers and daughters that weave magic out of life.

 The first time I came across her work was when I saw the painting of the Shaman Weaver, The Runner, featured on the cover of my article and in full size, down below.
 It pulled me so deeply into itself that I just couldn’t shake it off; I felt mesmerized and couldn’t look away, and couldn’t forget it long after.
 Perhaps, I recognized myself at first, as I do look similar to her; and so I wanted to find out what her story was.
 I then saw her name Runner, Weaver of the Valleys.
 She runs over the wild lands, along the returning path, following her instinct, for her totem is wild cat or wolf.
 She keeps us moving forward, along the unwalked, unpaved, untamed, and unknown even though deep within these paths are known by our soul and heart.
 She runs wild, to start our story spinning, to unfold our destiny.
 She may look like the lone independent one, the jaguar, the wolf, the leopard, but her fire burns within her and will light her way.
 Considering my totem is the black panther, not only did the painting resonate with me but also the spirit message of this Shaman Weaver did; the secret threads that always pulled my heart across the wild lands, when I was somehow always searching, always watching, always listening for something but not quite knowing what, when I’d get hints of it throughout my life, of almosts but not yet, of almosts but not exactly, until the day the landscape before me will embody all that I’d ever looked for my entire life, and I’ll know: here, finally, is the thing I was made for.